sy77777en/video_annotation_folk/labels_markdown/lighting_setup/dynamic_effect/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video features a transformation or morphing effect where one object smoothly changes into another.
+- The video features a transformation or morphing effect where one object changes into another.

 </details>